 - Other evidence-based models will often make the agency or state conduct their own evaluations without any direct support

 - States or agencies often do not have the infrastructure or time to conduct evaluations on their own.

 - To address this problem, PLL conducts an independent evaluation design is included as part of the implementation plan for every partner site with at least one full-time team.

-Parenting with Love and Limits was founded by Dr. Scott Sells and the basis of PLL’s programming was developed through intensive research with families and youth.
-The PLL model has repeatedly received recognition for its outcomes in helping restore families.
-Below is a list of publications highlighting the effectiveness of the PLL Model.
+The Parenting with Love and Limits® (PLL) evidence based practice was developed by Dr. Scott Sells through intensive research with families and youth.
+The PLL evidence based practice has repeatedly received recognition for its outcomes in helping restore families.
+Below is a list of publications highlighting the effectiveness of the PLL model.

 In this QE study, the implementation of PLL with the State of Idaho Community Mental Health service was examined with the program intent of increasing efficiency of services to youth with co-existing internalizing and externalizing functional impairments.
 This study found that the treatment group experienced shorter tratment durations and returned to CMH services at significantly lower rates than the treatment-as-usual group.
 The treatment group also demonstrated significant decreases in internalizing and externalizing symptoms over time.

 Winokur-Early, K., Chapman, S., & Hand, G. (2013).
 Family-Focused Juvenile Reentry Services: A Quasi-Experimental Design Evaluation of Recidivism Outcomes.
 Journal of Juvenile Justice.
 V2, N2, 1-22.